berkealgul/RobotNav/README.md

 ## Limitations
 - Localization is not included and must be provided externally
-- Control algorithm is based on rotation around robots central z-axis
+- Control algorithm assumes robot rotation is based around robots central z-axis